jevans33/Twitter-Sentiment-Analysis-Prediction/README.md

 - Removing punctuation

 ## Models
-The models used in this project are Logistic Regression, Bernoulli Naive Bayes and Support Vector Machines (SVM) models trained on a bag-of-words representation of the preprocessed text data.
+The models used in this project are Logistic Regression, Bernoulli Naive Bayes and Support Vector Machines (SVM) models trained on a TF-IDF representation of the preprocessed text data.
 The models are trained on a subset of the dataset and evaluated on a holdout set to measure its accuracy in predicting sentiment.

 ## Data Visualization
 The results of the sentiment analysis are visualized using a word cloud, which displays the most common words in the positive and negative tweets.
 The word cloud is created using the Python library `wordcloud`.
 A confusion matrix was also used to visualize the metrics of each model